matusstafura/chrome-ext-boilerplate/README.md

 1. In Chrome go to the extensions page `chrome://extensions`.
 2. Enable Developer Mode.
-3. Click Load unpacked and choose `extension` folder
+3. Click Load unpacked and choose `dist` folder